Wevah/dragterm/README.md

 The tool itself is called “drag”, as that's a lot nicer to type than “dragterm”.

-Moving the mouse too far before dragging will cancel the invocation, though I'm not sure that this is the best behavior.
+Moving the mouse far enough away from the displayed icon before dragging will cancel.

 ## Usage